Cusps, Kleinian groups and Eisenstein series: Introduction

 \section{Introduction}

-We say $\Ga$ is a Kleinian group if it is a discrete isometry subgroup of $G=\Isom(\H^{n})$.
+We say $\Ga$ is a Kleinian group if it is a discrete isometry subgroup of $G=\Isom^+(\H^{n})$, the orientation preserving isometry group of $\H^{n}$.
 One of the main themes in hyperbolic geometry is to study the number of cusps in the associated quotient manifold $\Ga\backslash \H^{n}$.
 When $\Ga$ contains parabolic elements, every cusp corresponds to a $\Ga$-conjugacy class of maximal parabolic subgroups in $\Ga$.
 In dimension $3$, the celebrated work of Sullivan \cite{Sullivan} shows that finitely generated Kleinian groups always have finitely many cusps, and the number of cusps is bounded by $5N-4$ where $N$ denotes the number of generators in $\Ga$.
-(See also the work of Kra \cite{Kra}) However, starting in dimension $4$, cusp finiteness theorem fails.
-The first example was due to Kapovich \cite{Kapovich1}, where he constructed a finitely generated free Kleinian group $\Ga<\Isom(\H^{4})$ that has infinitely many rank one cusps.
-In a recent preprint \cite{IMM}, Italiano, Martelli and Migliorini constructed a finitely generated Kleinian group $\Ga<\Isom(\H^{n})$ which has infinitely many full rank cusps in dimensions $5\leq n \leq 8$.
+(See also the work of Kra \cite{Kra}).
+However, starting in dimension $4$, cusp finiteness theorem fails.
+The first example was due to Kapovich \cite{Kapovich1}, where he constructed a finitely generated free Kleinian group $\Ga<\Isom^+(\H^{4})$ that has infinitely many rank one cusps.
+In a recent paper \cite{IMM}, Italiano, Martelli and Migliorini constructed a finitely generated Kleinian group $\Ga<\Isom^+(\H^{n})$ which has infinitely many full rank cusps in dimensions $5\leq n \leq 8$.
 Moreover, $\Ga$ can be made finitely presented in dimension $7$ and $8$.
-Besides, it is proved in \cite{LW20} that the number of cusps is bounded by the first Betti number provided the critical exponent is smaller than $1$.
+On the other hand, it is proved in \cite{LW20} that the number of cusps is bounded by the first Betti number provided the critical exponent is smaller than $1$.